yunusbayraktaroglu/pronotron-tech-art-suite/README.md

 # Pronotron Tech-Art Suite

-A high-performance TypeScript-based library suite designed to enhance interaction, UI, and UX without compromising web standards.
-Each package prioritizes minimal bundle sizes and blazing-fast performance, making it a reliable choice for developers focused on immersive, efficient and user-friendly web experiences.
+A high-performance TypeScript-based suite designed to enhance interaction, UI, and UX without compromising web standards.
+Each package prioritizes minimal bundle size and blazing-fast performance, making it a reliable choice for developers focused on immersive, efficient and user-friendly web experiences.

 ### Packages